-A comprehensive final report as per template with results, conclusions and proposals for continuation.
-The report must clearly state how the requirements and (strong) recommendations have been met.
+- A comprehensive final report as per template with results, conclusions and proposals for continuation.
+The report must clearly state how the requirements and (strong) recommendations have been met. - Yeary financial and scientific reporting according to SEC instructions.

-Research projects >2 years
+Research projects ≥2 years

-Application: Max 15 pages
+Application: Max.
+15 pages (excl. front page)